What is a catechism?

 - It’s a consensus document, drafted by theologians from varied backgrounds

 The Heidelberg Catechism is another excellent resource for teaching doctrine, with a much warmer tone, that can be used alongside the WSC.
-However, although friendlier, it tends to be wordy, and therefore can be more difficult to memorize.

 Why use the Modern English (ME) version?